RESCUE GRANT PROGRAM

 Our rescue grants are limited to projects benefitting animals which utilize Oxbow’s product line.
-Qualifying species include: rabbits, guinea pigs, chinchillas, ferrets, degus, sugar gliders, rats, mice, hamsters, gerbils, reptiles, tortoises, cats, and others.
-Please note that we are unable to provide funding for spay/neuter surgeries, or any dog-specific projects.
+Qualifying species include: rabbits, guinea pigs, chinchillas, ferrets, degus, sugar gliders, rats, mice, hamsters, gerbils, reptiles, tortoises, and others.
+Please note that we are unable to provide funding for spay/neuter surgeries, or any dog-specific or cat-specific projects.

-Unfortunately, we are not able to provide funding to dog-specific projects or organizations.
+Unfortunately, we are not able to provide funding to dog-specific or cat-specific projects or organizations.

 Unfortunately, we are not able to provide funding to equine-specific projects or organizations.

 The total annual funding for the Oxbow Rescue Grants is approximately $25,000.
 This amount will be advocated to, on average, 6-10 organizations.
 Grant amounts will vary, and we reserve the right to allocate a percentage of requested amounts.
 With this in mind, your funding request amount should be directly correlated to your specific project or annual operating needs.

 Your references should come from relevant individuals who can speak from an educated perspective regarding your organization’s practices, programs and needs.
 In many cases, these references will come from veterinarians who assist your organization in providing animal care, or others with knowledge and experience regarding animal care and the workings of your organization.